hvenables/auto_gem_updater/README.md

 each of the options above can be configured inside the above block (e.g `config.pre_checks = ['bundle exec rspec']`)

 #### pre_checks
-`pre_checks` is expected to be an array of all the checks you want performed before an update to a gem is commit
+`pre_checks` is expected to be an array of all the checks you want performed before an update to a gem is commit.
+The default is an empty array.

-For example `[bundle exec rspec, bundle exec rake routes,...]`
+For example `['bundle exec rspec', 'bundle exec rake routes',...]`

+#### outdated_options
+`outdated_options` is expected to be an array of options that you want to be passed to `bundle outdated` any of the options form the (docs)[https://bundler.io/man/bundle-outdated.1.html] are supported.
+The default is `['strict']`.

+For example `['strict', 'minor']`

+#### ignore_gems
+`ignore_gems` is expected to be an array of gems that you do not want the auto gem updater to attempt to update.
+The default is an empty array.

+For example `['nokogiri', 'rails',...]`

 ## Usage

 Once the gem is installed it will add to some rake tasks that will allow you to update your gems.

+#### Update
+`rake auto_gem_updater:update` is the main rake task.
+It will first create a branch, called `auto_gem_updates_ + todays date`.
+It will then loop over all the gems that it finds out of date according to the outdated_options each time running all the pre_checks specified in the initializer and only if they succeed add the updated gem version to git (otherwise it resets to before trying to update the gem).

+#### Outdated
+`rake auto_gem_updater:outdated` will list out all the gems that the update command will attempt to update.

 ## Contributing